BioDynaMo/biodynamo/doc/user_guide/docs/first_steps.md

 the source code that defines the simulation.
 You can edit and add the code that describes your model in this folder.

-To find out about the features that BioDynaMo offers, please check out the [Documentation](documentation.md).
-For example projects, see the [Exercises](hello_world.md)

 #### 3. Run the simulation

 Building the simulation and running it can be done with the command: